nod/smug/README.md

+# THIS PROJECT HAS MOVED

+Please see https://github.com/threatsimple/smug-broker for the latest version.

+This is here for historical purposes only.

 ```
  ___ _ __ ___  _   _  __ _
 / __| '_ ` _ \| | | |/ _` |